 - 1 splash marsala cooking wine

-- Heat 2 TBS olive oil in large frying pan.
-Add onion, garlic, mushrooms, Kalamata olives and sun dried tomatoes.
+- Heat 2 TBS olive oil in a large frying pan.
+Add onion, garlic, mushrooms, kalamata olives, and sun-dried tomatoes.

 - Add zucchini, polenta, and spices.

 - Mix together tomato paste, anchovy paste, and black olive paste.
 Add 1 TBS olive oil and blend well.
 Add to frying pan and stir contents until well combined.